Places to Visit in Srirangam Tamil Nadu India Ranganathaswamy Temple

 Amma Mandapam Srirangam

-Amma mandapam is about 1km from srirangam. it lies on the banks of the river Cauvery.
+Amma mandapam is about 1km from Srirangam Temple.
+It lies on the banks of the river Cauvery.
 Pilgrims bath here good fortune; priests pray for childbirth, mourners scatter ashes.
 Pilgrims come here to purify themselves before offering further poja at the temple.
 Many ceremonies take place on the tenth day after death of the individual Hindu.

 Sri Jambukeshwara Temple